-Congress, through the Biologics Price Competition and Innovation Act (BPCI Act) of 2009, created an abbreviated approval pathway for biological products that are demonstrated to be biosimilar to or interchangeable with an Food and Drug Administration-approved biological product.
-This pathway was established to provide more treatment options, increase patient access, and potentially lower health care costs.
+The Biologics Price Competition and Innovation Act of 2009 created an abbreviated approval pathway for biological products that are demonstrated to be biosimilar to or interchangeable with an FDA-approved biological product.
+This pathway was established to provide more treatment options, increase patient access and potentially lower health care costs.
 Manufacturing these molecules is complex.
 Biosimilars are not the same as generic drugs and are approved via a distinct pathway.

 A biosimilar is identified by the four-letter suffix attached to the name to distinguish it from the innovator biologic.
 Newer innovator biologics also include a four-letter suffix, but ranibizumab, aflibercept and bevacizumab innovators do not.
-Biosimilars for ophthalmic biologics are anticipated in 2021 in the US.
-A biosimilar for bevacizumab (bevacizumab-awwb) has been available in US since 2017 and can be repackaged for intravitreal use, but as with the reference product (bevacizumab) it has no approved indication for eye disease.
+Since 2021, multiple biosimilars for ophthalmic biologics have received FDA approval.